Defining an Access Policy¶

 }

-Since it is checking a repository object the permission argument should be one of the following:
+object the permission argument should be one of the

-• "file.change_filerepository" - Permission to change the FileRepository.
+- "file.change_filerepository" - Permission to change the

 Parameters:

-The request being made.
+) –The request being made.

-The view being checked for authorization.
+) –The view being checked for authorization.

-The action being performed, e.g. "destroy".
+) –The action being performed, e.g. "destroy".

 Returns:

-• True if the user has the Permission named by the permission argument on the repository or repository_version parameter at the object-level or if there is no repository.
+parameter at the object-level or if there is no repository.
 False otherwise.

 has_required_repo_perms_on_upload(request, view, action, permission)

-Checks if the current user has permission to upload content to the repository object.
+Checks if the current user has permission to upload content to the repository

-Since content queryset scoping prevents users from seeing orphaned content by default this also checks to make sure that any user that isn't an admin has also supplied the repository parameter when performing a content upload.
+also checks to make sure that any user that isn't an admin has also supplied the repository

 This is usable as a conditional check in an AccessPolicy for content uploads.
 Here is an example checking for the "file.modify_filerepository" permission.